 Aviation fuel was exempt from the state sales tax in 1985.
-Part III of chapter 206, F.S., was created, which imposed an excise tax of 5.7 cents per gallon on aviation fuel and which exempted aviation fuel from the County Voted I-cent Gas Tax, the County 1-6 cents Local Option Gas Tax and the County 1-5 cents Local Option Motor Fuel Tax.
+Part III of Chapter 206, F.S., was created, which imposed an excise tax of 5.7 cents per gallon on aviation fuel and which exempted aviation fuel from the County Voted 1-cent Gas Tax, the County 1-6 cents Local Option Gas Tax, and the County 1-5 cents Local Option Motor Fuel Tax.
 All proceeds were deposited in the General Revenue Fund.
 In 1986, the proceeds from the aviation fuel tax, less service charges and refunds, were redirected for distribution to the State Transportation Trust Fund from the General Revenue Fund.
 Certain air carriers making an election pursuant to s.
 212.0598, F.S., were authorized to use the apportionment formula in s.
 212.0598, F.S., for their aviation fuel tax in 1988.
-The authorization was set to expire 7/1/89 but was extended by the 1989 and 1990 Legislature and was scheduled to expire 7/1/91.
-In 1990, the sales tax on motor and special fuel was increased from 5% to 6% and annually adjusted by the change in the average of the Consumer Price Index.
+The authorization was set to expire July 1, 1989, but was extended by the 1989 and 1990 Legislatures and was scheduled to expire July 1, 1991.
+In 1990, the sales tax on motor and special fuel was increased from 5 percent to 6 percent and annually adjusted by the change in the average of the Consumer Price Index.
 The excise tax on aviation fuel was increased from 5.7 cents per gallon to 6.9 cents per gallon.
-Effective January 1, 1991, the State Comprehensive Enhanced Transportation System (SCETS) tax was enacted.
+Effective January 1, 1991, the SCETS tax was enacted.
 The SCETS tax was levied on gasoline in each county levying a local option gas tax at a rate equal to two-thirds of the sum of the county's local option gas taxes, not to exceed 4 cents per gallon.
 The SCETS tax is annually adjusted by the average of the Consumer Price Index.
-The equalization of local option gas tax at not every for the sum of the county's local option gas taxes, not to exceed 4 cents per gallon.
+The equalization of local option fuel taxes on diesel fuel was also adopted.
+Effective calendar year 1991, the local option tax rate on diesel cannot be lower than 4 cents per gallon; in 1992, 5 cents per gallon; and in 1993, 6 cents per gallon.
+Effective calendar year 1994, the local option tax rate on diesel fuel was 7 cents per gallon.